Spread the love

 Inherited Traits & Neural Factors

-In some cases, speech and language delays could be passed down through genetic or neurological factors.
-An example, children with global developmental delay or traumatic brain injury may experience speech delays also.
+An example, children with global developmental delay or traumatic brain injury may also experience speech delays.

-- Family History: The history of speech impediment in the family causes a similar issue in a child.
+• Family History: The history of speech impediment in the family causes a similar issue in a child.

-- Specific Genes: Research has shown there a genes that affect speech and language development.
+• Specific Genes: Research has shown there a genes that affect speech and language development.

-- Overall Development Genes: Genes that deal with overall cognitive functions that affect the way children learn.
+• Overall Development Genes: Genes that deal with overall cognitive functions that affect the way children learn.

 Related Posts:

-What Causes of Speech Delay
+What are the Causes of Speech Delay

 Environmental Influences and Bilingual Homes

 Toddlers understand a lot of what we are saying way before they can say it.
-So living in an environment where a child is exposed to limited language being spoken will affect the child’s speech.
+So, living in an environment where a child is exposed to limited language being spoken will affect the child’s speech.

-Children who grow up in bilingual homes, for instance, may take longer to develop their language skills as they have to learn two languages at the same time.
-However, research shows that bilingualism does not cause speech delay, but rather it may cause a temporary lag in speaking.
+There is a well-known myth that children who grow up in bilingual homes, for instance, may take longer to develop their language skills as they have to learn two languages at the same time.

 Physical Impairments

-When we speak we use our tongue and different parts of the mouth to pronounce and articulate words.
-Children with short frenulum, cleft palate or auditory processing disorder may struggle with their speech.
-Similarly, neurological disorders, such as Down syndrome and brain damage, can also affect speech delays in children.
+When we speak, we use our tongue and different parts of the mouth to pronounce and articulate words.

-With that said not all children with those impairments suffer the same effects.
+With that said, not all children with those impairments suffer the same effects.

 How to Prevent Long-Term Speech Delay

-Early intervention programs are designed to identify and address developmental delays in children as early as possible.
-This can include speech and language delays, as well as other developmental delays.
+Early intervention programs are the secret sauce to identifying and addressing developmental delays in children as early as possible.

-The American Academy of Pediatrics recommends that children should be tested for developmental delays at 9, 18, and 24 or 30 months of age.
-If a delay is found, early treatment can begin to mitigate any long-term effects.
+The American Academy of Pediatrics recommends that children be tested for developmental milestones and delays at 9, 18, and 24 or 30 months of age.

 Speech Therapy Tricks and Goals

-Speech therapy is the best and most common approach to treating speech sounds in toddlers.
-There are a range of techniques and goals, depending on the individual needs of the child.
+There is a range of techniques and goals, depending on the individual needs of the child.
 Some common speech therapy techniques are:

-- Articulation therapy: This is working on the sounds of speech that the child is having difficulty with.
+• Articulation therapy: This is working on the sounds of speech that the child is having difficulty with.

-- Language intervention therapy: This is working on the child’s expressive and receptive language skills.
+• Language intervention therapy: This is working on the child’s expressive and receptive language skills.

-- Oral motor therapy: This involves working on the muscles used for speech and eating.
+• Oral motor therapy: This involves working on the muscles used for speech and eating.

-The goal of speech-language therapy can vary depending on where the child is having problems with their speech.
 Some areas are improving speech clarity, increasing vocabulary, and improving overall communication skills.

 Sometimes the cause of the speech impediment is a larger effect and will need a combination of treatments of different approaches.